Medical radiation imaging technologists (MRTs)

 MRTs with specialized clinical skills work in three different disciplines:

-- Radiological technologists produce images of body parts and systems by performing exams in general X-ray, angiography/interventional radiography, CT, breast imaging, and operating room procedures.
-They are expert in the operation of complex medical radiation equipment, while providing comprehensive, compassionate care to each patient.
+- Radiological technologists produce images of the body and systems by performing medical imaging services in radiography (x-ray), angiography/interventional radiography and computed tomography (CT).
+They are expert in the operation of complex medical radiation equipment, while providing comprehensive, compassionate patient-centered care to each patient.

 - Sonographers use high-frequency sound waves to display real time images of the soft tissue structures in the human body such as the abdomen, pelvis, breast, thyroid, musculature and vascular structures.
 They play a large role in assessing fetal development, well-being and fetal anatomy.

 - We offer placement opportunities for students enrolled in MRT and MDS programs with schools that we have an affiliation agreement with.